johsteffens/About-Me/README.md

 **A: It carries signs of a cult.**

 **Q:** That is an unexpected association.
 Please explain. <br>
-**A: Many software patents obfuscate with pointless jargon.
-It keeps innocent developers in constant fear to infringe on things, which they themselves would rather consider trivial and obvious.**

-**Q:** Oh dear, I sense irony slipping into ranting.
-Did I touch a soar nerve? <br>
-**A: Well, kind of.
-Sorry.**
+**A: Software patents sometimes employ a jargon that obfuscates rather than illuminates.
+This can produce a false impression about the breadth or legitimacy of claims.**

 **Q:** Should innovation not be protected? <br>
 **A: It should.
 There are legitimate inventors as well as benevolent investors (or employers).
 These are entitled to benefit from their effort and/or investment.
-But there are also thieves in the world.
-The former need protection from the latter.
 This was the original spirit for granting patents in the first place.**

 **Q:** What then went wrong? <br>
 **A: Some misuse cannot be sufficiently prevented: Such as patenting the 'obvious', unduly broad claims and ignoring prior art (intentionally or unintentionally).
 I'd say we don't even have a good understanding what 'obvious' truly means.**